allo-media/tech-blog/_posts/2019-07-16-stateful-components-in-elm.md

         ]
 ```

-Notice how our `update` function is dramatically simpler to write, and to understand.
+Notice how our `update` function is dramatically simpler to write and to understand.

 Of course a counter wouldn't be worth creating a package for it, though this may highlight the concept better.
 Don't hesitate reading *elm-daterange-picker*'s [source code] and [demo code] to look at a real world application of this design principle.